knowlix/config/README.md

 - fzf
   Fuzzy finder for everything.
 Also shell history search.
 - bat
   cat with syntax highlighting.
 Used by fzf.vim for previews.
+  Used to colorize man pages.
+Supports themes, see `man bat | lelss +'/--theme'`.
 - git-delta
   git pager with visual representation of diffs
 - lazygit